daattali/beautiful-jekyll/_posts/2019-02-21-Project-Initiation -Business- Analysis-Activities.md

 To identify the business goals, needs, requirements of the organization, project, or stakeholder.
 The first project as a Business Analyst.
 And failed with Embarrassment.
 Because you developed a solution that does not meet the Objective, Goal, and Purpose of the project.
 You may develop a great product but still failed this project cause it does not meet the goal set for the project.
 As a business analyst, this is heartbreaking.

-## Three (03) Questions to ask yourself
+## Three (03) Questions to Ask Yourself

-1. What is the purpose of the project --- Why approve this project, Why we are budgeting this project?
+1. What is the purpose of the project
+  - Why approve this project?
+  - Why we are budgeting for this project?
-2. What are the goals and objectives of this project --- What is the return on investment, What are the main critical pieces and components?
+2. What are the goals and objectives of this project?
+  - What is the return on investment?
+  - What are the main critical pieces and components?
-3. In the eyes of this project, what is a success, and how will it be measured --- Measurement matrix?
+3. In the eyes of this project, what is a success?
+   - How will it be measured?
+   - Have you preferred the Measurement matrix?

 Once you have those details, you start working through and eliciting requirements.
 Yeah, there is going to be a lot of other features, and other enhancement that they may want as part of the project, but your number one goal should be to solve the problem that the project is intended to solve.